WORKING WITH CHEMICALS

 - Each workgroup (eg. research group) that uses chemicals must have an up-to-date chemical register.

-- Relevant material safety data sheets (MSDSs) must be readily accessible to all staff and students working with chemicals.
+- Relevant safety data sheets (SDS) must be readily accessible to all staff and students working with chemicals.

 - All chemical containers must be appropriately labelled.